MarketDataApp/documentation/api/rate-limiting.md

 - **Commercial Plan:** Advertised as 1000 requests/prices per second, but measured each minute. (e.g. 60,000 per minute)

 ## Requests vs Prices
 Each time you make a request to the API, the system will increase your counter.
 Normally each successful response will increase your counter by 1 and each call to our API will be counted once.
-However, **if you request prices for multiple symbols in a single API call using the option chain endpoint, a request will be used for each symbol that is included in the response**.
+However, **if you request prices for multiple symbols in a single API call using the option chain endpoint, a request will be used for each option symbol that is included in the response**.

 :::caution
-For users working with options, take care before repeatly requesting quotes for an entire option chain.
-Each option symbol included in the response will consume a request.
+For users working with options, take care before repeatly requesting quotes for an entire option chain. **Each option symbol included in the response will consume a request**.
 If you were to download the entire SPX option chain (which has 20,000+ option symbols), you would exhaust your request limit very quickly.
 Use our extensive option chain filtering parameters to request only the strikes/expirations you need.
 :::

 ## Headers to Manage Rate Limit